CLOSE X

 We also had to have a great steak and found the best one (along with signature Blood Orange Margaritas) at La Sirena in Lubbock.
 It’s not a Texas themed restaurant, but Latin American, a fine ending to an all-too-short visit.

-As we were told several times, “Y’all come back!”
+As we hear several times, “Y’all come back!”

 Share